-The maximum recommended towing speed is 24 km/h (15 MPH).
+Maximum recommended towing speed is 24 km/h (15 MPH).

-When towing your boat in water, pinch the water supply hose from the jet pump housing to the engine with a hose pincher (not supplied) (P/N 529 032 500) shown in the following illustration.
+When towing your sport boat in water, pinch the water supply hose from the impeller housing to the exhaust manifold with a large hose pincher (P/N 529 032 500).

-This will prevent the cooling system from filling which may lead to water being injected into and filling the exhaust system.
+This will prevent the exhaust cooling system from filling which may lead to water being injected into and filling the engine.
 Without the engine running there isn't any exhaust pressure to carry the water out the exhaust outlet.

 CAUTION: Failure to do this may result in damage to the engine.
-If you must tow a stranded boat in water and do not have hose pincher be sure to stay well below the maximum towing speed of 24 km/h (15 MPH).
+If you must tow a stranded sport boat in water and do not have a hose pincher, be sure to stay well below the maximum towing speed of 24 km/h (15 MPH).

-Snugly install the hose pincher on the hose as shown in the following photo.
+Snugly install the hose pincher on the water supply hose as shown.